stacklio/stackl/docs/content/_index.md

 * To allow rapid use of STACKL, it provides a minimal and fast setup on a regular computer for a normal user.
 Button-press fire-and-forget deployment of STACKL enables users to take it for a quick spin.

-## Additional information

-* See [stackl.io](https://www.stackl.io) to get started with documentation and tutorials.
-* See [STACKL slides](https://drive.google.com/open?id=10ZmqGU3pOc6EJyZpED4fMgav5pD01RztLkfSn3Jl9EA) for a short presentation about STACKL.

 ## Contributing